uswds/uswds-site/pages/documentation/guidance/performance/how.md

 Besides checking that the tool tracks most of the main metrics your team is interested in, it’s also important to consider how the tool will be run.
 The following scenarios show why certain tools are better based on the conditions of the site and the team:

-- If the site is not public and you have to login to use it, performance tools that can be run in the browser, such as [Google Chrome Lighthouse](https://developers.google.com/web/tools/lighthouse/), make the process of testing much easier.
+- If the site is not public and you have to login to use it, performance tools that can be run in the browser, such as [Google Chrome Lighthouse [google.com]](https://developers.google.com/web/tools/lighthouse/), make the process of testing much easier.
 Otherwise tools have to be configured to login to the site in an automated fashion, or have login cookies set up so the tool can access the site.
 - If your team doesn’t use the Chrome web browser, then using [Sitespeed.io](https://www.sitespeed.io/) as a tool is a great choice.
 It reports on most of the same metrics as Lighthouse but doesn’t require a particular browser.
-- If your team has limited ability to install the Chrome web browser, Chrome extensions, or CLI applications, then [webpagetest](https://www.webpagetest.org/) can be run in any browser and is a good option.
+- If your team has limited ability to install the Chrome web browser, Chrome extensions, or CLI applications, then [webpagetest [webpagetest.org]](https://www.webpagetest.org/) can be run in any browser and is a good option.

 {% capture example_tool %}
-  In the cloud.gov dashboard, we decided to use [Google Chrome Lighthouse](https://developers.google.com/web/tools/lighthouse/).
+  In the cloud.gov dashboard, we decided to use [Google Chrome Lighthouse [google.com]](https://developers.google.com/web/tools/lighthouse/).
 Google Chrome Lighthouse reports on most of the metrics we’re interested in and is able to run in both CLI and as a browser extension.
 Since the dashboard isn’t public, and you need to be logged in to use it, Lighthouse’s ability to be run in the browser makes testing the site much easier.
 {% endcapture %}
 {% include perf_example.html
   text=example_tool